-Forty-seven percent of people experiencing homelessness died of chronic liver disease outside of medical facility (outdoors, on streets, in a vehicle or encampment, or in a shelter).
+47% of people experiencing homelessness died of chronic liver disease outside of medical facility (outdoors, on streets, in a vehicle or encampment, or in a shelter).
 The remaining 53% died in hospital or a nursing facility.

 Demographics Chronic Liver Disease